What Qualifies as a Plumbing Emergency?

 👎 "I'm debating calling the CC company and filing a charge back on it." — reddit review

 Source: Price-Quotes Research Lab Consumer Sentiment Analysis.
-26 reviews across Reddit, Yelp, and Google Maps.
+39 reviews across publicly available consumer review platforms.
 Methodology

 Emergency Plumber in Dallas — Local Market Intelligence